-This is a lovely offbeat museum located in Brentford, West London, close to the Richmond river banks of the Thames.
+The Water and Steam Museum is a lovely offbeat museum located in Brentford, West London, close to the Richmond river banks of the Thames.
 It’s a “hidden gem”, so don’t expect queues or crowds.
 It is privately run and thus, not free of charge.

 It is home to a collection of water pumping steam engines that small or large boys will love.

-The museum is a celebration of London’s industrial history, with an excellent display of huge sewers, pumping stations and an operating steam railway.
+This museum is a celebration of London’s industrial history, with an excellent display of huge sewers, pumping stations and an operating steam railway.

 The building in which this museum housed, used to be the old Kew Bridge Pumping Station, which dates back to 1838.
 It was the first to drive clean water into people’s homes, 24 hours a day – at an affordable price.
 The final use of steam engines at the site was in 1958.